john-science/john-science.github.io/_drafts/2020-07-26-plant-a-tree.md

 Luckily, there are dedicated people all around the world planting trees.
 Reforesting regions that have been stripped bare since the industrial revolution.

-What follows is my short list for charities that will spend your money on planting trees, not on overhead.
-They will plant native trees where they are needed  most, and they have a solid track record.
+What follows is my short list of charities that will spend your money on planting trees, not on overhead.
+They will plant native trees where they are needed  most, working with the locals, and they have a solid track record.

 ## Donate